“Then Jesus told his disciples a parable to show them that they should always pray and not give up.” Luke 18:1 (NIV)

 God makes Himself dependent on us

-It is a great mystery that Almighty God chooses to make Himself dependent on our cooperation – through our prayers.
+It is a great mystery that Almighty God chooses to make Himself dependent on us – through our prayers.

 This dependence goes back to the Garden of Eden, when God gave Adam dominion over the earth.
 This dominion has been passed down to us, Adam’s descendants.
-Persistent prayer is one of the means by which we exercise that God-given dominion, and call on His Kingdom to come and His will to be done, on this earth.
+By developing a consistent prayer life we exercise that God-given dominion, and call on His Kingdom to come and His will to be done, on this earth.

 The Almighty God can certainly bypass us, but most likely He will not.
-And Jesus makes it clear that with regards to our needs and requests, God both invites us and waits for us to pray persistently and not lose heart.
+And Jesus makes it clear that with regards to our needs and requests, God both invites us and waits for us to pray persistently and not give up.

 I hope this encourages you to take your place again in prayer and remind God again and again of your request and ask him to answer.
 Don’t ever give up praying, even if you have been praying for a long time.
 You don’t know what is holding up the answer, but you can know that your prayer does make a difference.